nema-yash/Electric-vehicle-charging-consumption/README.md

 1) Dataset provided consisted of ~1200 Households across the USA with one or more EVs of various brands for each Household.
 2) For each EV hourly energy consumption was provided.
 3) Columns: House number, State, Zip3, Time, EV0:EV3
+4) Rows: 370K
-4) Issues: Being an real life dataset, data was not uniformly populated for each EV during the time range.
+5) Issues: Being an real life dataset, data was not uniformly populated for each EV during the time range.
 Some EVs had data for 6 months, while some EVs had data for just 3-4 hours.

 ![image](https://user-images.githubusercontent.com/10954081/155168938-8907a009-5c14-41b9-8043-5437458cab40.png)